irfanhakim-as/linux-wiki/topics/toshy.md

 ### KDE Spectacle

 > [!IMPORTANT]
-> This part of the section assumes that you are using the KDE Plasma desktop environment or the Spectacle screenshot utility.
+> This part of the guide assumes that you are using the KDE Plasma desktop environment or the Spectacle screenshot utility.

 To mimic a more macOS-like experience using the Spectacle screenshot utility, add the following configuration: